cloudfleet/docker-matrix/readme.md

 # Composing

-You can also generate the example configuration into `/srv/matrix/ex` with
+You can also generate the example configuration into `/srv/matrix/example` with

     docker-compose -f generate.yml up

+Then run the `turnserver` and `matrix` with

+    docker-compose -d up

+Debugging the images happens with

+    docker-compose down

+To debug the environments instead of the source images, use

+    docker-compose stop
+    docker-compose rm

+instead.